-Aircraft rent expense decreased by \$11 million, or 11%, primarily as a result of the Company's operational plans to remove its entire fleet of B737 aircraft.
+Aircraft rent expense decreased by \$27 million, or 24%, primarily as a result of the Company's operational plans to retire its entire fleet of B737 aircraft, some of which were financed through operating leases.

-Impairments and Special Charges.
-In the second quarter of 2009, the Company recorded special charges of \$27 million related to a pending legal issue and \$21 million related to aircraft lease terminations and other items, as discussed in Note 14, "Asset Impairments and Special Items," under "Item 1.
-Financial Statements" in our Quarterly Report on Form 10-Q for the quarter ended June 30, 2009, incorporated by reference herein.
-In the three months ended June 30, 2009 and 2008, the Company recorded asset impairment charges of \$40 million and \$2.5 billion, respectively, consisting of the items in the table below.
-All of these impairment charges are within the Mainline segment.
-All of the impairments other than the goodwill impairment, which is separately identified, are classified within Other impairments and special items in the Company's Financial Statements.
-See Note 14, "Asset Impairments and Special Items" and Note 11, "Fair Value Measurements and Derivative Instruments," under "Item 1.
-Financial Statements" in our Quarterly Report on Form 10-Q for the quarter ended June 30, 2009, incorporated by reference herein, for additional information.
+In the third quarter of 2009, the Company recorded special charges of \$24 million related to aircraft lease terminations and \$19 million to reduce the carrying value of the Company's five nonoperating B747 aircraft to their estimated net realizable value.
+In the three months ended September 30, 2008, the Company recorded intangible asset impairment adjustments of \$16 million.
+The special charges and impairments relate to the Mainline segment and are classified within Other impairments and special items in the Company's financial statements.
+See Note 11, "Fair Value Measurements and Derivative Instruments" and Note 14, "Asset Impairments, Special Items and Intangible Assets" under "Item 1.
+Financial Statements" in our Quarterly Report on Form 10-Q for the quarter ended September 30, 2009, incorporated by reference herein, for additional information.